-- Toss in some protein such as ground beef, diced chicken breast, tofu or chopped air fryer hard boiled eggs for added protein.
+- Toss in some protein such as ground beef, Instant Pot chicken, fried tofu or chopped air fryer hard boiled eggs for added protein.
 You could even turn it into a ground turkey sweet potato skillet!

 - To maximize nutrition, sprinkle with some nutritional yeast and hemp hearts before serving.

 - You can play around with the toppings and garnishes as you like.
 Use fresh parsley if chopped cilantro isn’t your thing.
 Omit what you don’t want, or double up on what you do want.
 Swap the yogurt for sour cream.
 Don’t forget the extra lime wedges!